lorenseanstewart/hx-optimistic/README.md

 # hx-optimistic

-A lightweight HTMX extension for optimistic UI updates with automatic rollback on errors.
-Show immediate user feedback while requests are in-flight, with intelligent error handling and seamless state management.
+An htmx extension for optimistic UI updates with automatic rollback on errors.
+Combine it with speculation rules (or the htmx preload extension) and the View Transitions API for truly app‑like experience with minimal JavaScript.
+We love JavaScript, but use it like a spice: a pinch delights, too much overwhelms.

 ## ✨ Features